olson-sean-k/mitsein/README.md

 ## Features and Comparisons

-**Non-empty itertaor APIs separate concerns just like standard APIs using familiar patterns and syntax.** Mitsein need not expose combinatorial sets of inherent iterator-like functions in non-empty collections.
+**Non-empty iterator APIs separate concerns using familiar patterns and syntax.** Mitsein need not expose combinatorial sets of inherent iterator-like functions in non-empty collections.
 For example, the [`vec1`] crate supports map operations over its `Vec1` type via the `Vec1::mapped`, `Vec1::mapped_ref`, and `Vec1::mapped_mut` functions.
-Mitsein instead exposes map operations via `Iterator1`, which can support any non-empty view or collection with a more typical API (`Iterator1::map`).
+Mitsein instead exposes map operations via `Iterator1`, which can support any non-empty view or collection with a more typical API (e.g., `Iterator1::map`).

 Non-empty slice APIs enable borrowing and copy-on-write, so **Mitsein supports the standard `Cow` type**, unlike other non-empty `Vec` implementations like the